mjoblin/vibin/README.md

 ## Installation

-It is recommended to install and run `vibin` on an always-on device which maintains an active network connection at all times, such as a Raspberry Pi.
-It will still run on other devices (like a laptop), but may need to be restarted when the device comes out of sleep.
+`vibin` can be installed on any device with Python available, although for extended use it is recommended to install on an always-on device which maintains an active network connection at all times -- such as a Raspberry Pi or a server.

 `vibin` has been tested on: